GRouvellas/School_App_with_DB/README.md

 # School_App_with_DB
-A command prompt application with Java and JDBC.
+A console application with Java and JDBC.